s-p-k/ccwm/README.md

 C CLI Wlan Manager

-Draft of ccwm.
+Work in progress.
 Not usable yet!
-Idea is to create wlan manager with easy connection to all kinds of networks.
+The goal is to create consistent cli wlan manager to handle connecting to all networks without any configuration.